 To hit stringent cost targets we design for manufacturability and assembly upfront.
 As part of the design and development phase, we do concurrent engineering to ensure our ability to manufacture and assemble the design at later stages and ensure we meet cost targets and deliver on time.
 DfM and DfA are integrated aspects of our designs, allowing for a smoother execution of the project.

-When partnering with customers, we truly believe it benefits both parties to engage as early as possible.
+When working with customers, we truly believe it benefits both parties to engage as early as possible.
 We have seen many endeavors go wrong when multiple suppliers are brought together.
 Their different expectations and standards often delay deliverables, extending the development and manufacturing time and muddying accountability.
 When we are with you from the beginning, we can create a better design, develop a more desirable device, and plan our manufacturing strategy from the very beginning.
 All these elements will help you get a differentiated device delivered on time at a lower cost.

 View Whitepapers, Blogs, and Other Resources